RajatJangra2653/ai-developer/Labs/lab-02.md

 # Exercise 2: Semantic Kernel Fundamentals

-### Estimated Duration: 25 Minutes
+## Estimated Duration: 25 Minutes

 This hands-on lab provides practical experience with Semantic Kernel and the Azure AI Foundry GPT-4o model.
 Designed for those new to AI development, the lab guides you step-by-step on how to build an intelligent chat feature within a starter application.
 You will use the Semantic Kernel framework to connect with the GPT-4o model, implement a chat API that sends user prompts, and return dynamic AI-generated responses.

 ## Objectives
 In this exercise, you will be performing the following tasks:
 - Task 1: Set up environment variables
 - Task 2: Update the code files and run the app

 ## Task 1: Set up environment variables

-In this task, you will explore different flow types in Azure AI Foundry by setting up Visual Studio Code, retrieving Azure OpenAI credentials, and configuring them in Python and C# environments.
+In this task, you will explore different flow types in Azure AI Foundry by setting up Visual Studio Code, retrieving Azure OpenAI credentials, and configuring them in Python and C Sharp (C#) environments.

+>**Note:** We are not installing or using **.NET / C Sharp (C#)** in this setup.
+Any .NET code shown is only for knowledge and reference purposes.
+Please make sure to run and modify the examples using the Python version of the Semantic Kernel, as we are working fully in a Python environment.

 1. Open **Visual Studio Code** using the desktop shortcut in the labvm.